aicpslab/Data-Driven-Dual-Level-Neural-Network-Tool-for-Dynamic-System-Modeling-D3NN/README.md

 - **Open MATLAB and navigate to the D3NN folder.**
 - **Right-click on the folder in MATLAB's "Current Folder" window.**
 - **Select "Add to Path" > "Selected Folders and Subfolders".**

+# Dependencies

+The Data-Driven Dual Level Neural Network Tool for Dynamic System Modeling (D3NN) relies on several external MATLAB toolboxes for full functionality.
+Please ensure that you have the following toolboxes installed and added to your MATLAB path:

+## GLPKMEX

+GLPKMEX is a MATLAB interface for the GNU Linear Programming Kit.
+This toolbox is essential for solving linear programming and mixed integer linear programming problems within D3NN.

+## NNV

+NNV stands for Neural Network Verification.
+This toolbox is used in D3NN for performing verification tasks on neural networks, ensuring the reliability and robustness of the models.

+## YALMIP

+YALMIP is a high-level modeling language for advanced modeling and solution of optimization problems.
+D3NN utilizes YALMIP for optimization tasks.

+## Adding Toolboxes to MATLAB Path

+After installing these toolboxes, add them to your MATLAB path.
+This can be done by navigating to the toolbox directory in MATLAB and using the `addpath` command.

 ## Features